French soldiers wounded in Iraq drone attack

 Sign up now: Get ST's newsletters delivered to your inbox

+A member of the armed forces “died for France during an attack in the Erbil region of Iraq,” Mr Macron posted on X, confirming the first French military death in the Middle East war that began late last month when Israel and the United States struck Iran.

+Mr Macron added that several other soldiers had been wounded in the incident, which the French military earlier said was a drone attack on troops carrying out a training exercise.

-BAGHDAD/PARIS - Six French soldiers providing counter-terrorism training in northern Iraq were wounded after a drone attack in the Erbil region of Iraq, France’s army said on March 12, just hours after an Italian base was also targeted in the area.
+The French army had earlier said that six French soldiers providing counter-terrorism training in northern Iraq were wounded after a drone attack in the Erbil region of Iraq, just hours after an Italian base was also targeted in the area.

 France has hundreds of troops based in the Erbil region as part of a broader international coalition to fight Islamic State militants in the area.